FREQUENTLY ASKED QUESTIONS

 The Center is open between 8am-5pm Monday through Friday.

-The Student Money Management Center is now offering private, individualized financial counseling and financial planning sessions from certified professionals and peers.
+The Student Money Management Center is now offering private, individualized financial Coaching and financial planning sessions from certified professionals and peers.